Akaur/libdxf_2D/README.md

 libdxf_2D

 libdxf_2D.so is a CAD library made in C++.
-This library is used to write DXF file that can be opened in LibreCAD 1.0.2. <br />
+This library is used to write DXF file that can be opened in LibreCAD 1.0.2.
 It contains four entities - arc, circle, line and rectangle to create DXF output and custom multiple layer support.
 It also supports hatching and . <br />
 You can fill either with solid fill or pattern fill.